rails/rails/guides/source/active_record_validations_callbacks.md

 #=> ActiveRecord::RecordInvalid: Validation failed: Name can't be blank
 ```

-`invalid?` is simply the inverse of `valid?`. `invalid?` triggers your validations, returning true if any errors were found in the object, and false otherwise.
+`invalid?` is simply the inverse of `valid?`.
+It triggers your validations, returning true if any errors were found in the object, and false otherwise.

 ### `errors[]`